 I made the climb up the stairs to the edge anyway, and waited my turn to make the ultimate drop.
-Reaching the peak, I could hear a little voice questioning if I would actually commit.
+Reaching the peak, there was a little voice in me questioning if I could actually commit.
 Did my courage follow me up or had I conveniently left it at the bottom of the bridge?
 With my luck I’d have a slight rope malfunction as I jolted down head first into what looked like the shallowest river ever.
-Yes, that’s a real possibility.
+Yes, I realized that was a real possibility.

-But the alternative option of turning back and leaving my two feet firmly planted on the ground was not a possibility.
+But the alternative option of turning back and giving into fear, was not a possibility.
 Living a life of reservation and never stepping out of my comfort zone was out of the question.
+So I took the plunge.

-My experience plunging off a bridge in Nanaimo was life changing.
-It’s not so much the jump that was life changing, but it was because I chose to do something when I wasn’t sure what the outcome would look like.
+My experience jumping off a bridge in Nanaimo was life changing.
+It’s not so much the jump that was life changing, but it was because I chose to do something when I was afraid of the outcome.
 It was because I made a decision against fear.
-Fear is often the reason we make the decisions we do and if you’re not careful to spot it, it can keep you chained to the status quo.
+Fear is often the reason we make (or not make) the decisions we do.
+If you let it, it can take control of you and make you miss out on amazing opportunities.

 I could have said no, backed away from the edge and returned home without ever challenging myself again.
 But that’s the easy way out and I wasn’t about to take it.
 I shut out the little voice in my head, said yes and took the leap of faith.